rann143/rann143/README.md

 While my background was as a SaaS Sales Account Executive, in 2023 I decided to dive into the deep end in software development!

 I've always had a passion for creating and problem solving, and programming became one of my favorite outlets.
-These repositories reflect my growth as a developer just within the past year, and I'm excited to continue my journey in this challenging and (personally) wildly rewarding field. :)
+These repositories reflect my growth as a developer over the past couple years, and I'm excited to continue my journey in this challenging and (personally) wildly rewarding field. :)

 ### Skills